Sphenoid wing meningioma

 It exerts a compressive effect on the adjacent skull foramina as compression on the optic nerve.

-Tumours in this region can slowly extend to the orbit resulting in slowly progressive proptosis and visual disturbance.
+Tumors in this region can slowly extend to the orbit resulting in slowly progressive proptosis and visual disturbance.
 They are also associated with sphenoid wing hyperostosis in many cases.